 These next two points are offered with gentle care, because I don’t want to create the sense that our feeling unappreciated is fundamentally our fault… it is not!
 Read my “Letter of Lace” to the unappreciated woman for more on this.
 However, recognizing that it’s not our fault does not mean that we are helpless or even blameless, and that’s where these next to steps come into play.

 - By recognizing the role we play in allowing ourselves to feel unappreciated, and be willing to change that.
 There is so much in life that is beyond our ability to control; choosing how to respond to a perceived lack of appreciation is not one of those things though.
 If we feel unappreciated, let’s make it our first step to ensure we are not reading too much into someone else’s lack of expressing gratitude – we’ve all forgotten to say thank you, at times, with no malice at all.

 - Showing appreciation for others is a sure-fire way to boost our own immunity against feeling unappreciated.
 The truth is: much of our sense of feeling unappreciated is born from a place of unhealthy self-interest.
 Now there is a careful balance to be maintained here… While it is certainly true that the more we show others the appreciation we crave, the more likely they are to reciprocate; we do not show appreciation in order to receive it.
 We show appreciation in order to recognize the value of others, and to keep a healthy perspective of “self” which will help us fight off the temptation to feel unappreciated.

 “Appreciation is a wonderful thing: It makes what is excellent in others belong to us as well.” — Voltaire

 PS.
-One Messy Mama is not a psychologist.
+I am not a psychologist.
 If you are experiencing what you think may be depression.
 Please contact someone immediately!